AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 The `{%value}` token returns the frequency of an element, and `{%yPercentOfTotal}` returns the percentage frequency.
 By default, both are shown.

-Also, you can always add a custom field to your data and use a custom token corresponding to it.
+Also, if you set data as a [list of words](#list), you can always add a custom field and use a custom token corresponding to it.

 This sample shows how to work with tokens: